 Ian LisserLead Organiser with the Finance Sector Union in Sydney.
 As well as having a long history in various roles in the union movement spanning 30 years, from shop floor delegate to union President.
 Ian is also known for his work in GetUp! and Amnesty International as an activist trainer and facilitator.
 Ian undertook the COF Fellowship in 2017, the Australian Progress Fellowship in 2016 and the Harvard Leadership, Organising and Action: Leading Change executive program in 2018 as well as having undertaken training with the ACTU, Plan to Win, Ayni Institute and the International Institute for Peace (IIP) and International Centre on Nonviolent Conflict.
 As well as being focused on organising and building workers power via representative workplace structures and networks, Ian focus in on member to member recruitment, leadership development, mentoring and training of both organisers and workplace leaders.

-Jane StabbThe Community Organising Program Manager at Environment Victoria.
-Jane leads a team that is building power for the Victorian environment movement, working with *incredible* volunteer and community groups in key areas and across the state to stop climate change and protect our precious environment.
+Jane StabbCo-Ceo at Climate for Change.
+Formerly the Community Organising Program Manager at Environment Victoria.
 Jane cut her teeth grassroots organising and delivering field campaigns in Melbourne’s beautiful south eastern burbs, and is managing a program that uses an organising approach to deliver campaign outcomes on climate and clean energy.
 She has worked as a campaigner, organiser and facilitator in the climate and environment movements and believes that if we build enough power, we can stop climate change.